The best AMD Ryzen laptops in 2024

 Fingerprint collector

-If productivity is your primary concern the Zenbook 14 OLED is up to the challenge too with solid performance and an amazing keyboard that allowed our reviewer to blow past his average typing speed.
+If productivity is your primary concern, the Zenbook 14 OLED is up to the challenge, too, with solid performance and a fantastic keyboard that allowed our reviewer to blow past his average typing speed.
 For spreadsheet aficionados, the Zenbook's touchpad can convert into a number pad with a single tap.

-If you need more power or a bigger screen, we've got options for you on this page, but for around $800 the Asus Zenbook 14 OLED ticks all of the boxes for a typical laptop users and that's why it is our pick for the best overall AMD laptop.
+If you need more power or a bigger screen, we've got options for you on this page, but for around $800, the Asus Zenbook 14 OLED ticks all the boxes for typical laptop users, and that's why it is our pick for the best overall AMD laptop.

 See our full Asus Zenbook 14 OLED UM3402Y review.